aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/README.md

 ## Challenge 1 - Deploy and verify the Microhack Landingzone
 ### Goal ###
 The goal of this challenge is to deploy the microhack landing zone.
-Now this could be an easy task as we provided a Terraform deployment of the landing zone for you.
+Now this might be an easy task as we provide a Terraform deployment of the landing zone for you.
+The challenge is to deploy this Terraform code in your tenant that will build the Lab environment.

 ### Actions ###
 There are two tasks to complete in this challenge: